The following is a true story.

-It’s the summer of 1990, and this writer finds himself on a date with a young lady in Douglas, on the Isle of Man.
-Both parties are working on the island during the holiday season, and staying in the same hotel, and as the evening has been rather agreeable a night-closing drink in a hotel room seems appropriate.
-Conversation turns to music, namely the music that has been blasting at obnoxious volume from the tape deck in our room for the duration of the summer.
+It’s the summer of 1990, and this writer finds himself on a date with a beautiful girl from Kildare, in Douglas, on the Isle of Man.
+Both parties are working on the island for the holiday season, and staying in the same hotel, and as the evening has been rather agreeable, a night-closing drink back in my room is offered and accepted.

-“Do you guys only listen to heavy metal?” the young lady enquires.
+“Do you guys only listen to heavy metal?”
+Debbie enquires.

-“Not entirely,” comes the reply.
+“Not entirely,” comes the reply, a little too smugly.
 “Faith No More and Nine Inch Nails and Soundgarden aren’t heavy metal bands, you see.
-To you, they might sound like heavy metal bands, but they’re doing something different, something smarter and darker and more subversive.”
+Now, to you, they might sound like heavy metal bands, but what they’re doing is different, it's smarter and darker, and more subversive than heavy metal.”

 To prove this undeniable argument, I press ‘Play’ on the tape deck, which currently contains a cassette of Soundgarden’s second album Louder Than Love.
 With unfortunate timing, the cassette is cued up on a track on side two called Big Dumb Sex.

 “I know what to do,” wails vocalist Chris Cornell.
 “I’m gonna fuck, fuck, fuck, fuck you, fuck you.”